-Have you ever returned home from a trip and realized all you have are photos of your breakfast and selfies in front of historical monuments?
-It’s not a terrible thing to ditch technology and be fully present in a place.
+Have you ever returned home from a trip and realized that you spent a lot of time taking photos of your breakfast and selfies in front of historical monuments?
+It’s not a terrible thing to ditch the phone and be fully present in a place.
 It’s admirable even.
-But, there is something to be said for the inevitable nostalgia of looking back on a moment in time.
+But, there is something to be said for the inevitable nostalgia when looking back on a moment in time.
 We can thank our technology for that.

-If you’re about to embark on a gap year, study abroad, or other adventure, it may be worthwhile to consider how you’ll store these memories to come.
+If you’re about to embark on a gap year, study abroad, or other adventure, it may be worthwhile to consider how you’ll record and store the resulting memories.
 Fortunately, there are many ways we can create a collection of moments to document your year abroad.

 1. Keep a Journal

 Keeping a journal can be as simple as writing down one or two sentences about the day, or as intricate as writing a short story about something extraordinary that has happened.
 I’ve found that writing down bits about my experiences abroad help me retain my memories of particular places and moments in time.

 Besides that, the very act of writing is known to be therapeutic, a way to nourish our wellbeing.
 According to URCM research, journaling can help manage anxiety, reduce stress, or cope with heightened emotions.

 Sometimes our travels have a way of challenging us physically and mentally—like sitting in a foreign airport all day because of a missed flight or getting an ear infection from sticking your head out of a moving vehicle in Mumbai—and writing can help us navigate such obstacles.